ProximaMonkey/ComicSpider/README.markdown

 # For developers

-Maybe use mono will make the project more open, but now windows only.
+Maybe using Mono will make the project more open, but now for Windows only.
 I provide a programmable interface to control the search behavior of producer: [Lua Interface](http://luaforge.net/projects/luainterface/).
 VC++ runtime is required for Lua, I put it in the ComicSpider/Asset/vcredist_x86.exe